Graduate School of Arts and Sciences

 Programs offering master's degrees may require that the candidate demonstrate a reading knowledge of at least one foreign language and pass satisfactorily a general or qualifying examination which, at the program's discretion, may be in one or more parts and may be written, oral or both.

 Beginning in the fall of 2008, students entering graduate programs with a master's thesis requirement must electronically deposit their thesis to the Brandeis Institutional Repository.
 The master's thesis requirement will not be considered fulfilled and the thesis will not be published through the University Archives, until the Certification of Master's Thesis Acceptance form is submitted to the Graduate School.
-The signed and completed form must reach the Graduate School by the submission deadline listed in the academic calendar.
+The signed and completed form must reach the Graduate School at least one day prior to submitting the thesis online, and at latest it must be turned in by the deadline specified on the academic calendar.
 Note that all of the committee members must sign this form in addition to the main thesis advisor and graduate chair.

 The master's degree must be earned within four years from the inception of full-time graduate study at Brandeis.